-The National Law Enforcement Museum has launched a committee dedicated to expanding our programs and exhibitions to provide our visitors with new and engaging experiences within the world of law enforcement and the communities they serve.
-Anyone with an interest in law enforcement and the Museum’s impact in the community as well as our success are invited to attend and participate in our meetings.
+The National Law Enforcement Museum (NLEM) is relaunching a committee dedicated to expanding our programs and exhibitions that will provide our visitors with new and engaging experiences within the world of law enforcement and the communities they serve.

 Everyone is invited to participate by submitting their ideas and concerns in the Programs form below.
 Those comments will be added to the minutes for the session that best aligns with their comment.
 On this site we will include session schedule, minutes and any supplemental material.
 Finally, when the 2020 sessions conclude, museum staff will deliver a presentation open to the public on the committee’s contributions to our future.